MakeSchool-Tutorials/Core-Data-Tutorial/P00-Introduction/content.md

 ```

 # Confirming Starter App State
-We haven’t added any data persistence to the starter app yet, so no user-added data will be retained once the app is no longer in memory.
+We haven’t added any data persistence to the starter app yet, so nothing will be retained once the app is no longer in memory.

-To validate the working state of the starter app before we add CoreData, let’s add some user data, then simulate the app’s removal from memory:
+To validate the working state of the starter app, let’s add some user data, then remove the app from memory:

 > [action]
 > Do the following actions to validate the app: